devturhan/MovieApp/README.md

 - Configured to provide all data from service layer
 - Used state design pattern for layout change
 - Protocol Oriented

+## Testing
+- Implemented Unit and Integration Tests
+- Used SwiftyMocky